ignacioq/Tapestree.jl/README.md

 fix_ω0  = false                      # a boolean to make inference without ω0.
 ```

-ix.
-The output is `.log` file with the results of the MCMC chain, and optionally (if `saveXY = (true, k)`), an R data file (`.Rdata`) with the augmented data histories.
+9. The output is `.log` file with the results of the MCMC chain, and optionally (if `saveXY = (true, k)`), an R data file (`.Rdata`) with the augmented data histories.
 R code to manipulate and visualize this output are provided upon request.